 George Yuzawa (1915-2011) was a beloved and central figure in New York’s Japanese American community.
 Originally from Los Angeles, California, Yuzawa was an active member of its Japanese American community.
 He helped found Boy Scout Troop 64 and the Japanese Athletic Union.
 Yuzawa graduated from Los Angeles City College with an associate’s degree in business, but found few employment opportunities because of racial discrimination.
 As a result, he joined his father at the family’s Vermont Flower Shop as a florist.
-After the signing of Executive Order 9066 in 1942, Yuzawa, his new wife Kimiko Hattori, and their families were sent to the Santa Anita Assembly Center and later to the Granada War Relocation Center.
+After the signing of Executive Order 9066 in 1942, Yuzawa, his new wife Kimiko Hattori, and their families were incarcerated at two different concentration camps: Santa Anita Assembly Center and later Granada War Relocation Center in Colorado.
 After release from the camps, Yuzawa volunteered for the US Army.
 He was stationed in Tokyo as part of the American Occupation of Japan and served as a special officer for entertainment for enlisted US military servicemen.

 Upon his return to the US, Yuzawa attended City College of New York from 1946 to 1947 on the G.I.
 Bill and opened Park Central Florist in New York City, with his father.
 Yuzawa volunteered for social, religious, political, and other charitable organizations.
 He founded Asian Americans for a Fair Media, and Japanese American Help for the Aging.
 He also actively served on the boards of the Japanese American Citizens’ League, Japanese American Association, Japanese American United Church, Japanese American Lion’s Club, Nisei Investors of New York, Day of Remembrance Committee, East Coast Japanese Americans for Redress, and the West Side Federation for Senior Housing.

 The George Yuzawa Papers document the life and work of this important community figure and contains key documents, photographs, correspondence, news clippings, flyers, and other records from the many organizations in which he served.